LIOHN/liohn.github.io/_posts/2021-12-15-anaconda-webinar-notes.md

  productiveness when they want performance.
  Numba, accelerators, pytorch compiler, these tools are not there yet in terms of giving everything.
 Would like this side of things to mature more.
  Faster like C++ and stuff.
- Goal is built with python not hammered with python.
+ Goal is *"built with Python"* not *"hammered with Python"*.

 # Daniel's take on this
-The way I see it is: The scientific and business communities are engaged in a game of Minesweeper, with the community starting with a number of ideas (randomly clicking cells at the beginning of the game), and further research and development being likened to the mine clearing strategy.
+The way I see it is: When it comes to developing new tools/products like Numpy or an AI recommender algorithm, be it the open source way or by the business community, development is like a game of Minesweeper.
+When teams/individual programmers first start out they start by randomly clicking a cell at the beginning of the game, or, they start with an idea.
+The next steps in the game would be clicking another cell in a different area (high risk, high reward), or systematically working with known information (how many mines are near the area you've unlocked) and building on these ideas (e.g. building a NumPy accelerated linear algebra module).

 These high risk high reward bets that have been talked about so much can be likened to clicking an unknown cell in the middle of the map.
 Two things can happen:
 * you either hit a mine, i.e. you lost the game, your investment and your and others' time